benjamin421/thebenjamin/content/research/freeenergyaging.md

 - ***Modulation on endogenous bioelectric networks**
 - Genetic knock-out/knock-in

 I have became excited by one potential control mechanism in particular.
-In the [Allen Discover Center](https://allencenter.tufts.edu/) at Tufts University, [Michael Levin](https://twitter.com/drmichaellevin) and his lab are mapping causal relationships between electrochemical gradients and transcriptional processes.
+In the [Allen Discovery Center](https://allencenter.tufts.edu/) at Tufts University, [Michael Levin](https://twitter.com/drmichaellevin) and his lab are mapping causal relationships between electrochemical gradients and transcriptional processes.

 The electrochemical gradient consists of the free energy potential difference across the cell membrane in 2 places:
 1) Small molecule concentrations (chemical potential differences)
 2) Moving charged molecules (electrical potential differences)

-They refer to these causal relationships between the multi and single cellular levels of operation as intracellular signalling-dependent transcription.[^8] In these cases, electrochemical gradient states are shown to be causally upstream to single cellular dynamics to create transcription predictions that can then be associated with epigenetic processes.
+They refer to these causal relationships between the multi and single cellular levels of operation as intracellular signalling-dependent transcription.[^9] In these cases, electrochemical gradient states are shown to be causally upstream to single cellular dynamics to create transcription predictions that can then be associated with epigenetic processes.

 The path forward I am currently exploring are places where Levin and his team have shown intracellular signalling-dependent transcription to be prevalent between the electrochemical gradient and histone deacetylation specifically.

 > If epigenetic mechanisms are important for guiding regeneration, how might these mechanisms link to upstream bioelectric controls?
 One system in which such a pathway has been elucidated is the orientation of the early embryonic left-right axis by an endogenous Left to Right voltage gradient.
-Recent work demonstrated that a histone de-acetylation mechanism converts the very early voltage gradient into asymmetric gene expression at much later stages by rightward electrophoretic transport of serotonin—a cofactor for a histone deacetylase...Moreover, pharmacological reduction of HDAC activity using the inhibitor, sodium butyrate, also induced heterotaxia, characterized by increased histone acetylation and aberrant expression of the conserved left-right asymmetry marker, Nodal related 1 (Xnr-1) gene.[^9]
+Recent work demonstrated that a histone de-acetylation mechanism converts the very early voltage gradient into asymmetric gene expression at much later stages by rightward electrophoretic transport of serotonin—a cofactor for a histone deacetylase...Moreover, pharmacological reduction of HDAC activity using the inhibitor, sodium butyrate, also induced heterotaxia, characterized by increased histone acetylation and aberrant expression of the conserved left-right asymmetry marker, Nodal related 1 (Xnr-1) gene.[^10]

 Histone deacylation is a mechanism by which lost epigenetic markers are reintroduced via the removal of acyl groups on the surface of histones, thereby reintroducing redundancy to the gene regulatory network.